lukejharmon/lanyon/chapters_preref/chapter2_stats_pre.md

 > A common simple example in statistics involves flipping coins.
 To fit with the theme of this book, however, I will change this to flipping a lizard (needless to say, do not try this at home!).
 Suppose you have a lizard with two sides, “heads” and “tails.”
 You want to flip the lizard to help make decisions in your life.
 However, you do not know if this is a fair lizard, where the probability of obtaining heads is 0.5, or not.
 As an experiment, you flip the lizard 100 times, and obtain heads 63 of those times.
 Thus, 63 heads out of 100 lizard flips is your data; we will use model comparisons to try to see what these data tell us about models of lizard flipping.

-## Standard statistical hypothesis testing
+## Section 2.2: Standard statistical hypothesis testing

 Standard hypothesis testing approaches focus almost entirely on rejecting null hypotheses.
 In the framework (usually referred to as the frequentist approach to statistics) one first defines a null hypothesis that represents your expectation if some process of interest were not occurring.
 For example, perhaps you are interested in comparing the mean body size of two species of lizards, an anole and a gecko.
 One null hypothesis would be that the two species do not differ in body size.
 The alternative, which one can conclude by rejecting that null hypothesis, is that one species is larger than the other.
 Another example might involve investigating two variables, like body size and leg length, across a set of lizard species (I assume here that you have little interest in organisms other than lizards).
 Here the null hypothesis would be that there is no relationship between body size and leg length.
 The alternative hypothesis, which again represents the situation where the phenomenon of interest is actually occurring, is that there is a relationship with body size and leg length.
 For frequentist approaches, the alternative hypothesis is always the converse of the null hypothesis; as you will see below, other approaches allow one to compare the fit of a set of models without this restriction and choose the best amongst them.